-I am a regular poster on sites like Quora and some of the most frequently asked questions there are, “How do I start a blog” or “Should I start a blog on WordPress?”.
+I post regularly on sites like Quora and some of the most frequently asked questions there are, “How do I start a blog” or “Should I start a blog on WordPress?”.

 I can see there are still a lot of newbie bloggers out there desperately looking for answers to this question.
 So I thought I would answer a number of these questions about blogging in the article here.

 Why You Need A Self-Hosted WordPress Blog

 The first question that needs to be answered is “How do I start a blog?”.
 Here’s why I think you need a self-hosted WordPress blog of your own – not one that is hosted on WordPress.com or Blogger.com.

 My primary concern with hosting a blog on a free blog site is that you don’t own it.
 If you get a free blog like http://yourblogname.wordpress.com or http://yourblogname.blogspot.com, the domain is owned by WordPress.com or Blogger.com and your free blog can be deleted anytime that the site owners believe it is violating their terms of service.